Training

 The clinical learning environment continues to grow through academic and community partnerships with teaching sites that include:

-2. A wide range of community-based primary care, case management, sobering, respite, chronic pain, harm reduction and addiction pharmacotherapy programs sponsored by the San Francisco Department of Public Health.
+- A wide range of community-based programs sponsored by the SFDPH providing primary care, case management, sobering, respite, chronic pain, addiction pharmacotherapy, and safer use supply services.

-3. Local, non-profit community organizations that provide integrated primary medical care and mental health services, withdrawal management, harm reduction, and residential and outpatient addiction treatment for substance use disorder for communities in the San Francisco Bay Area.
+- Non-profit community organizations that provide integrated primary medical care and mental health services, withdrawal management, harm reduction, and residential and outpatient addiction treatment for substance use disorder for communities in San Francisco and northern California.

-4. Clinical programs that specialize in the prevention and treatment of unhealthy substance use in adolescents, young adults, and pregnant and post-partum people.
+- Clinical programs that specialize in the prevention and treatment of unhealthy substance use in pregnant and postpartum families.

 Core Clinical Experiences